bdc-labs/GTNewHorizonsRun/README.md

 - World backed up hourly to my NAS
 - Fedora Linux 40

+Server restarts daily at 06:00 AEST mostly to keep performance feeling snappy but also for OS patching.

 I run the Java 17+ version of GTNH with GraalVM and the following launch args:

 ```text